unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

 }
 ```

-> **Note:** You can understand the `FusionConnectionToken` as a username and password pair, that will be used by a player to connect to the Fusion server.
+> **Note:** You can understand the `FusionConnectionToken` as a username and password pair, that will be used by a player to connect to the Fusion Server.

-> ⚠️ **Warning:** The *Connection Token* has a limit of 128 bytes maximum, enforced by Photon.
+> ⚠️ **Warning:** The *Connection Token* has a limit of 128 bytes maximum, enforced by Photon Fusion.
 This limits how many more fields you can add to it substantially.
 Also note that there seems to be inconsistency with Client-Host setup, where the limit is only enforced for clients.
 Be wary of this.

 ## Fusion Server Authentication

 Fusion Server authentication is the first requirement for a secure Photon Fusion setup with Unisave and it makes sure that facet calls that only the Fusion Server is supposed to make cannot be made by any other client.

 The solution is simple.
-Generate a random token (a password used by the fusion server) and send it with each facet call to Unisave.
+Generate a random token (a password used by the fusion Server) and send it with each facet call to Unisave.
 Unisave then checks this token and if it matches, it performs the requested business action.
 We can call this token the *Fusion Server Token*.

-### Calling facets from the Fusion server
+### Calling facets from the Fusion Server

-Since the Fusion server is built with Unity just like any other game build, it gets automatically registered by Unisave in the list of builds and can make facet calls like any other build.
+Since the Fusion Server is built with Unity just like any other game build, it gets automatically registered by Unisave in the list of builds and can make facet calls like any other build.

-Let’s say the Fusion server tracks the winner of a race.
+Let’s say the Fusion Server tracks the winner of a race.
 When the race finishes, it calls Unisave and tells it which player won and that coins should be given to them:

 ```csharp
 public class MyRaceManager : NetworkBehaviour